tobiaskirchmaier/AutoPickup/README.md

 ---

 ## About
-AutoPickup transports the drops from mined blocks directly into the inventory.
+AutoPickup transports the drops from mined blocks and killed entities directly into the inventory.
 This also includes the experience points.
 This helps to avoid lags.

 ## Installation